DefinitelyNotAGirl/TrinityOS/README.md

-# **GEOS**
+# **TrinityOS**
-The Gaming Evolved Operating System, or for short "GEOS" is intended to become a next generation operating system made for gaming.
+TrinityOS is intended to become a next generation operating system made for gaming.

 This project was started as a result of MS windows (read: MS garbage) being the bane of my existense.